What Does a Future Cybersecurity Career Look Like?

 Yet, AI is not the silver bullet.
 By itself, it cannot stop a cyberattack.
-AI can minimize task work; however, it still has to alert humans when interference is required.
-“It’s critical that employees are trained on how to interact with AI,” Edwards said.
+AI can minimize task work; however, it still must alert humans when interference is required.
+“It’s critical that employees are trained on how to interact with AI,” said Kforce Chief Information Officer Denis Edwards.
 Machine learning systems should encourage human interaction, so AI systems aren't the sole authority.

 Now, organizations are exploring the employment of AI in their cyber risk operations—how AI will interact with humans and vice versa.

 The role of the security professional in the artificial intelligence space is becoming more popular.
-For those who want to be on the cutting edge, artificial intelligence is one of the best fields to be in.
+For those who want to be on the cutting edge of technology, artificial intelligence is one of the best career fields to be in.

 - Training machine learning algorithms to trigger alerts